FANHATCHA/schedulerapp/README.md

 ![alt text](testing_screenshots/browse_sql.PNG)

-##### D - If you have followed the same steps as me, you will open the following result
+##### D - If you have followed the same steps as me, you will have the following result

 ![alt text](testing_screenshots/result_after_importing.PNG)